Spain Bike Tour - Under the Andalusian Sky | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Dinner

-Later in the afternoon, you’ll arrive at your beautiful and centrally located four-star Córdoba hotel.
-In the 11th century, Cordoba was the largest and most cosmopolitan city in Europe with a well-developed system for running water and streetlights, along with vast libraries where Arabic, Latin, and Greek manuscripts were translated.
-Jews, Muslims, and Christians all coexisted in this cultural crossroads.
-Exceptional monuments like the Mezquita of Córdoba are a good representation of the blend of these different cultures.
-Famous sons of Córdoba include the philosophers Seneca (Roman), Averroes (Arab), and Maimonides (Jewish).
+Later in the afternoon, you arrive at your historic and centrally located four-star hotel in Córdoba.
+In the 11th century, Córdoba was the largest and most cosmopolitan city in Europe, boasting a well-developed system of running water and streetlights, along with vast libraries where Arabic, Latin, and Greek manuscripts were translated.
+Jews, Muslims, and Christians coexisted in this cultural crossroads.
+Exceptional monuments like the Mezquita of Córdoba reflect the rich blend of these traditions.
+Notable figures born here include the philosophers Seneca (Roman), Averroes (Arab), and Maimonides (Jewish).
 Córdoba has been listed as a UNESCO World Heritage site since 1984.

-Your hotel is a few steps from the Mezquita in the Judería—the charming Jewish district and the heart of Córdoba.
-It consists of ancient, private homes from the 17th and 18th centuries with lovely patios and fountains.
-The property was carefully restored in 2009.
+Your hotel is just steps from the Mezquita in the Judería—the charming Jewish quarter and heart of historic Córdoba.
+The property comprises several private homes from the 17th and 18th centuries, beautifully restored in 2009, featuring lovely patios and fountains.

-Spend the rest of the evening at your leisure enjoying all the amenities of your hotel, or venturing out to explore Córdoba’s historic sites.
+Spend the rest of your evening at leisure, enjoying your hotel’s amenities or venturing out to explore Córdoba’s historic sites.
 Dinner is on your own.

 Today's Ride Choices